DAAM

 periodSeconds: 10

 Use the basic /health endpoint for liveness and readiness probes.
-The detailed endpoint is intended for operational dashboards and requires authentication, making it unsuitable for automated orchestrator probes.
+The detailed endpoint is intended for operational dashboards; it is localhost-only unless you configure health.auth_token, which makes it a poor fit for orchestrator probes that hit the pod over the network.

 Schema Introspection